SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The San Francisco Zoo is on the far western side of the city.
 This part of town is often much cooler and windier than on the eastern end.
 On some days, it will be up to 10 degrees cooler on this side of SF.

-In the Summer, expect this area to be covered in fog for a good portion of the day.
-This will make the temperatures feel cool and it's usually in the mid to lower 60s out here in the Summer months.
+In the summer, expect this area to be covered in fog for a good portion of the day.
+This will make the temperatures feel cool and it's usually in the mid- to lower-60s here in the summer months.

-In the Winter, expect it to be partly overcast with cool breezes from the Pacific Ocean.
-You will also want to prepare for some rain out here in the Winter months.
+In the winter, expect it to be partly overcast with cool breezes from the Pacific Ocean.
+You will also want to prepare for some rain during these months.

-Spring and Fall are both mild with a bit more sun and a little bit warmer temperatures.
+Spring and fall are both mild with a bit more sun and slightly warmer temperatures.

 To prepare, make sure to wear and bring along layers.
 You'll want to bring along light jackets that you can add and remove as the temperature changes.
 I'd also wear long pants and comfortable walking shoes.